wunderio/elasticsearch_helper/UPGRADE.md

 2. `ElasticsearchEvents::OPERATION_REQUEST` event is fired before request is sent to Elasticsearch client.
 Event listeners can change the request callback or request parameters.

-3. `ElasticsearchEvents::OPERATION_RESULT` event is fired when request to Elasticsearch has been successfully completed without errors.
+3. `ElasticsearchEvents::OPERATION_REQUEST_RESULT` event is fired when request to Elasticsearch has been successfully completed without errors.
 Event listeners can log the event or perform other actions.